djblue/portal/README.md

 bb -cp `clj -Spath -Sdeps '{:deps {djblue/portal {:mvn/version "0.6.4"}}}'`
 ```

+or for examples on how to integrate portal into an existing project, look through the [examples](./examples) directory.

+### API

-then try the portal api with the following commands:
+Try the [portal api](./src/portal/api.cljc) with the following commands:

 ```clojure
 ;; for node and jvm